Alistanis/alistanis.github.com/_posts/2015-01-03-command-pattern.md

     {% endhighlight %}

+As we can see above, we have implemented all of the same named functions in the superclass (Command) in the child class (CreateFile).
+In those functions we explicitly call the superclass function, which is designed to provide the same functionality to any Command we'd like to implement.
+In the execute and undo functions, we've created a Proc object that contains the instructions for writing some data to a file and undoing that write respectively.

-Note: The function could be passed in other ways as well
+Note: The function could be passed into the superclass other ways as well

-Parent class examples:
+Parent class examples of alternate methods:

     {% highlight ruby %}